Subnautica 2 Map

 The cinematic’s Ben Prunty soundtrack embeds gameplay hints:

-- The percussive deep thud at 1:18 (right before the worm reveal) is the Bobbit Worm’s audio tell.
-Memorize it for survival.
+• The percussive deep thud at 1:18 (right before the worm-like reveal) is worth remembering as a possible threat cue.

 Trailer FAQ